Enable Azure VM extensions using the Azure CLI

 Install the Azure CLI extension

-Run the following command to get it:
+Run the following command to install the Azure CLI ConnectedMachine extension:

 az extension add --name connectedmachine